liu431/Coding-Exercises/Python/ETL pipelines.md

 jupyter notebook
 ```

+### Software Testing
+* Unit: test individual unit or component
+* Integration: test whether independently-developed units or software work correctly when they connect to each other
+* System: conducted on a complete, integrated system
+* Acceptance: determine whether the requirement is met

 ### Functional Approach
 * Structure the code in small chunks as functions
 * Output of a function only relies on teh given input arguments
 * Modular and clean code
 * Adv: efficiency, lazy evaluation, nested functions, bug-free code, parallel programming

 ### Object Oriented Approach